 Courses for Seniors - Senior students may, in their last quarter of undergraduate study, register for graduate courses which are in excess of the requirements for the bachelor's degree.
-In all cases the student's course load will be limited and previous arrangements for admission to the Graduate Division must be made with the Dean of the Graduate Division.
+Arrangements for admission to the Graduate Division must be made with the Dean of the Graduate Division.

-Registration and Advisement - For those students who have applied for admission and who have filed their transcripts, the Dean of the Graduate Division will appoint a major adviser.
-The major professor aids the student in planning a unified program and acts as his permanent adviser.
-Any change in this relationship must have the approval of the Dean of the Graduate Division.
-Students who have not filed their transcripts before registration will enroll as unclassified graduate students at the desk marked "Unclassified" until an evaluation of their transcripts is possible.
-When the student is admitted to full graduate standing and assigned a major adviser, all courses of graduate rank taken as an unclassified student will be credited toward the graduate degree, provided they can be made a part of the unified program.
+Registration and Advisement - The Dean of the Graduate Division will appoint an adviser for those students who have completed admission requirements.
+All degree programs will be planned with and approved by the students' adviser.
+A change of an adviser must have the approval of the Dean of the Graduate Division.

+Students who have not completed admission requirements before registration will enroll as unclassified graduate students.
+When the student is admitted to full graduate standing and assigned a major adviser, all applicable courses of graduate rank taken as an unclassified student will be credited toward the graduate degree.

-Graduate students who are not candidates for higher degrees will register as unclassified students at the desk marked "Unclassified."
-However, each student is urged to plan a unified program at the beginning of his graduate experience.
+Graduate students who are not candidates for advanced degrees will register as unclassified students.
+However, each student is urged to plan a degree program at the beginning of his graduate experience.